yichenyang18/202_IMU_HAR_LLAMA/index.md

     LLMs have a fixed context window size.
 If the domain knowledge plus input data exceeds this limit, older or truncated parts of the input might be ignored.

-#### Conclusion
-1. The number of epochs affects how well the model learns from the training data; too few epochs can lead to underfitting, while too many may result in overfitting, harming generalization to unseen data.

-2. The dataset size is equally important—larger datasets provide more diverse examples for the model to learn patterns.

-3. The data presentation plays a significant role; clear, consistent formatting and well-structured inputs allow the model to better extract relevant features, while noisy or unstructured data can confuse the learning process.

-4. The domain knowledge can enhance performance if it is relevant and well-integrated, but excessive or poorly contextualized domain information can overwhelm the model, leading to reduced accuracy.

-5. The choice of base model establishes the starting point for fine-tuning; pretrained models with architectures and training objectives aligned to the task are more likely to yield higher accuracy compared to mismatched or less capable models.

 ### Performance test on smartphone
 The objective of this part is to explore techniques for augmenting LLM's capability to perform HAR tasks on edge device